jCobbSK/playground/README.md

 # Surglogs interview project

 ## Getting started
-API and APP is in single monorepo, I've used yarn workspaces for pre-commit hook and single command boot but they can be run separately.
+API and APP is in single monorepo, I've used yarn workspaces for pre-commit hook and single start command but they can be run separately.

 ### Prerequisites
 1. node 16.*